Force over Distance: Chapter 22

 Young cleared his throat.
 “What do you mean?”

-“First,” Rush said, counting off on his fingers, “outside my head, you’re lying paralyzed on the floor.
+“First,” Rush said, counting off on his fingers, “outside my head, you’re paralyzed on the floor.
 Second, I’m stuck with Destiny, and third, well—I’ll illustrate.”

 “We’ve got power.”
-Eli scanned his console.
+Eli scanned his display.
 “We’ve got navigation—mostly.
 Pitch is a workaround, but that’s okay because there’s two of us, and someone can do yaw and roll while the other does pitch, so we can go where we want.
 The question is—”

 “—where,” Chloe finished.
 “We have to decide now.
 It’s already been forty-five minutes.
 We have to help them.”

-“We very well may be the cavalry, Eli.”
+“We may be the cavalry, Eli.”

 “Okay,” Eli murmured.
 “Okay, we’ll go.”

-“You think so?”
+“Y’think so?”
 Rush asked.
 His sarcasm, delivered with no bite, hit as pure charm.

 “Got it.”